sophiechou1/sophiechou1.github.io/index.md

 # About
 Hi, I'm Sophie, a current junior at the University of Notre Dame!
 I am studying Computer Science with a minor in Engineering Corporate Practice.
 At the University of Notre Dame, I am dedicated to pursuing a well-rounded education that will help me positively contribute to the global community in both the tech and business industries.

 To keep myself busy on campus, I participate in clubs like the Notre Dame Dance Company as well as spend time with my friends.
 Off campus, I enjoy staying active as I am an avid lover of the outdoors.
 This includes a variety of activities like hiking, running, and going for walks any chance I get.
-Furthermore, I consider myself a very creative person, which manifests itself in various ways such as baking, cooking, or drawing and painting.
+Furthermore, I consider myself a very creative person, which manifests itself in various ways such as baking and cooking, or drawing and painting.

 Additionally, this summer and the fall 2024 semester I had the opportunity to travel across Europe and discovered that travel is one of my new passions.
 Travelling through different countries greatly impacted my character as I have grown more culturally aware, resilient, and independent.